Tissington Trail

-The Tissington Trail is a bridleway, footpath and cycleway in Derbyshire, England, along part of the trackbed of the former railway line connecting Ashbourne to Buxton.
-It takes its name from the village of Tissington, which it skirts.
+The Tissington Trail is a rail trail in Derbyshire, England, which follows the trackbed of the former railway line connecting Ashbourne to Buxton.
+It takes its name from the village of Tissington, around which the trail skirts.
 Opened in 1971, and now a part of the National Cycle Network, it stretches for 13 mi from Parsley Hay in the north to Ashbourne in the south.